Why Should You Use Keywords In Your Posts?

 But, the traffic volume is very low comparing with niche keywords and informational keywords.
 However, these are the traffic which advertisers are searching for.
-They are not only buying people, but also are engaged people who might buy more than one product or service.
-That’s how Amazon multiplies their revenue through using these traffic and email marketing.
+They are not only buying people but also are engaged people who might buy more than one product or service.
+That’s how Amazon multiplies its revenue by using this traffic and email marketing.
 Look below screenshot which demonstrates how much hot these profitable keywords are.

 What’s heck, would you pay $120.00 for one single click?

 Buyers keywords are very lucrative, and also very competitive.
-If you monetize your blog with Google Adsense, I suggest you to keyword search to find these types of profitable keywords and write some articles.
-It doesn’t matter web pages don’t rank on Google SERPs higher.
+If you monetize your blog with Google Adsense, I suggest you research keywords to find this type of profitable keywords and write some articles.
+Don’t overthink on Google SERP ranking.
 Just interlink them and drive traffic to it.
 Your Adsense revenue will indirectly increase with this small trick.

 Now you know three types of keywords as their importance for advertisers.
 You should know how to identify which keyword drives more traffic to your blog and which keyword increase your revenue.
 By site auditing, you can find out what you should change in your content marketing strategy.